Anomalous Transient Heat Conduction in Fractal Metamaterials

-To study fractal media, two methods are often applied: one is fractional calculus~\cite{fracint1,fracint2} and the other one is calculus in fractional dimension space.
+To study fractal media of fractal dimensions, two methods are often applied: one is fractional calculus~\cite{fracint1,fracint2} and the other one is calculus in fractional dimension space.
 In fractional calculus, factorial is replaced by gamma function to expand the application scope of previous calculuses~\cite{cite8}, where the differential and integral calculus of time are usually involved.
 While calculus in fractional dimension space pays more attention to the geometric property of the non-integer space.
-An axiomatic system is established first~\cite{cite1}, and then all the formulas~\cite{cite9} required are derived.
+An axiomatic system is established first~\cite{cite1} and then applied for excitons in fractional dimensional space~\cite{He}, and sequentially generalized~\cite{JPA, cite9}.
 Stillinger constructed the axiomatic basis for spaces with non-integer dimension, and gave the form of Laplacian operator in fractal space~\cite{cite1}.
 Tarasov suggested a generalization of vector calculus for the case of non-integer dimensional space~\cite{cite9}, and gave a solution of heat propagation in fractal pipe and rod under cylindrical coordinate~\cite{cite10}.

 Relevant experiments have also been carried to study heat conduction in fractal media.
 Rozanova-Pierrat investigated how the shape of a prefractal radiator may enhance global heat transfer at short time~\cite{cite11}.
 Cervantes-Alvarez reported the thermal characterization of plate-like composite samples made of polyester resin and magnetite inclusions~\cite{cite12}.